-The opponens digiti minimi originates at the long plantar ligament, the base of the fifth metatarsal bone and the tendon sheath of the fibularis longus muscle.
+The opponens digiti minimi, when present, originates at the long plantar ligament, the base of the fifth metatarsal bone and the tendon sheath of the fibularis longus muscle.
 Thereupon it inserts again at the lateral border of the fifth metatarsal bone.
 This muscle is not found in all human bodies.

 Besides the above mentioned muscles there are more structures lying within the lateral chamber of the plantar fascia supplying the lateral foot sole (lateral plantar artery, vein and nerve).

 The lateral muscles of the foot sole move the little toe, or fifth digit of the foot through flexion (abductor digiti minimi and flexor digiti minimi brevis muscle), abduction (abductor digiti minimi muscle) and opposition (opponens digiti minimi muscle).

 Furthermore they actively support the longitudinal arch of the foot.
 However in comparison to the medial muscles of the foot they are poorly developed and are relatively less important.

 Although more commonly associated the big toe in the form of hallux valgus, a bunion can also develop at the metatarsophalangeal joint of the little toe.
 In this instance, they are generally referred to as a 'bunionette', or 'tailor's bunion'.